Temperature rise Current Affairs, GK & News

 Guidelines to use Air Conditioners issued by Central Public Works Department

 The Central Public Works Department has issued guidelines to use air conditioners during COVID-19 pandemic.
 The guidelines have been issued as Air conditioner usages are to increase with the arrival of Summer in the country.
-The main objective of the guidelines is to counter the fact use of air conditioners lead to increased spread of ..
+The main objective of the ..

 Month: Current Affairs - April, 2020